In this section...

 Universal Credit works differently to the benefits you may already be claiming, so it’s important you know what will change and how it will affect you and your budget.

 Since July 2018, it hasn’t been possible to make a new claim for any of the above benefits.
 You will instead have to make a claim for Universal Credit.

-If you are currently claiming one or more of these benefits at either Forest Hill or Bromley Jobcentre Plus, you will be moved onto Universal Credit from November 2020.
+If you are currently claiming one or more of these benefits you will be contacted at some point by the DWP to claim Universal Credit.